When I Grow Up (The Pussycat Dolls song): Background

 Following the commercial success of PCD (2005), and over the course of two years (2005–07), Scherzinger recorded 75-100 songs for Her Name Is Nicole, her planned solo debut album.
 Her work as lead singer furthered Scherzinger's popularity as she began work on her own music.
 She stated that she enjoyed collaborating with many different artists and that although she had been writing songs for over ten years, she felt as if she was at a different level while working with such A-list writers and producers.
 Following the moderate success of "Baby Love", the complete lack of success of the singles such as "Whatever U Like" and numerous delays, Scherzinger decided to halt production on her debut album.
 She then returned her focus back on the Pussycat Dolls, and recording commenced for their second studio album.
 During the process of recording Her Name is Nicole, Scherzinger would state that many of the songs were better suited to the Pussycat Dolls including "When I Grow Up".

 "When I Grow Up" was written by Theron and Timothy Thomas, along with Rodney "Darkchild" Jerkins, who also produced the song.
+It was written for Britney Spears, and the original lyrics of the song included her name and related more to her 2007 breakdown.
+It was considered for either her Blackout or Circus albums, but they were rejected.
 Scherzinger recorded the song her then titled debut album Her Name is Nicole but ultimately decided it was a better fit for the Dolls' second album, Doll Domination.
 Paul Foley, Mike "Handz" Donaldson and Roberto "Tito" Vazquez tooled the song at 2nd Floor Studios in Orlando and Chalice Studios in Los Angeles, and was mixed by Spike Stent and Rodney "Darkchild" Jerkins at Chalice Studios in Los Angeles.
 The Yardbirds' drummer Jim McCarty and bassist Paul Samwell-Smith both received co-writing credits for the song, for its sample of "He's Always There" (1966).
 "When I Grow Up" made its world premiere online on May 16, 2008, and was issued as a digital download in North America on May 27.
 It was later serviced to contemporary hit radio in the United States on June 1, 2008.
 The release of "When I Grow Up" came after the departure of member Carmit Bachar.
 It was officially confirmed, after months of speculation, on March 4, 2008, that Bachar had left the group to follow "other performance interests".
 At the time of her departure, she had been the longest member of the group, joining in 1995 when they were a burlesque act.